 - If you don’t file a notice of protest before the ARB approves the appraisal records, you may lose your right to protest.
 You also lose the right to file a lawsuit about the taxable value of your property.

 - If your protest is late because the chief appraiser or ARB failed to mail a required notice of appraised value or a denial of exemption or agricultural appraisal, you may file your protest any time before the taxes become delinquent or no later than the 125th day after the date you claim you received a tax bill from one or more of the taxing units that tax your property.
 You must pay some current taxes before the delinquency date to be entitled to this type of hearing.
 A notice of appraised value is not always required.

 - In some cases, you may file with the ARB to correct an error even after these deadlines.
 Contact your appraisal district if you have questions about clerical errors, substantial value errors, double taxing or other possible errors.

 At least 14 days before your protest hearing, the appraisal district will send you:

-- a copy of this pamphlet;
+- a copy of the Property Taxpayer Remedies;

-- a copy of the ARB procedures; and
+- a copy of the ARB procedures;

 If you request this information, the appraisal district may charge for copies.
 The charge may not exceed $15 on a residential property or $25 on a non-residential property.